orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 The goal being that this is a physically plausible model.
 Or rather that's it's a step in the right direction.
 More likely it is some permutation of the ideas used here which yields something physically plausible.

-"Everything is spatial structure + movement"
-"Movement as antiparallel annihilation/creation of spatial structure"
+"Everything is spatial structure + movement" local rewriting: "Movement as antiparallel annihilation/creation of spatial structure"

 ---